What do you want to know?

 When can babies eat Pear?

 Babies can eat Pear from around 6 months when starting solids.
-Babies can eat pear from around 6 months when starting solids.
-Choose ripe pears that are soft when gently pressed.
-If the pear is firm, steam or bake until soft.
+Babies can eat pear from around 6 months, once they're starting solids.
+Choose ripe pears that are soft when gently pressed; if firm, steam or bake until soft before serving to young babies.
+Pear is gentle and rarely allergenic, and its sorbitol and fibre content can help relieve constipation.

 Is Pear a choking hazard for babies?

 Pear can be a choking hazard if served in unsafe shapes.
-Choose ripe pears that are soft - firm pears can be a choking risk.
+Choose ripe, soft pears — firm pears can be a choking risk, so cook them until soft first.
 Remove the core and seeds before serving.
-Cut into wedges or strips, not round slices.
+Cut into wedges or strips, not round slices, for younger babies.
+Peel for younger babies if the skin seems tough.
+Offer pear as part of a varied diet — large amounts of pear or juice can loosen stools.
+Always supervise eating with your baby sat upright.

 Is Pear a common allergen?